-On March 29, 2019, the Honorable Paul A. Engelmayer for the United States District Court for the Southern District of New York consolidated Mustafin, et al. v.
-GreenSky, Inc. et al. into In re GreenSky Securities Litigation, Case No. 18 Civ.
-11071, and appointed Cohen Milstein Co-Lead Counsel to oversee this consolidated putative securities class action against GreenSky, its directors and officers, as well as its underwriters, including Goldman Sachs, J.P.
+On May 20, 2019, Cohen Milstein and Co-Lead Counsel filed an amended complaint in In re GreenSky Securities Litigation, a consolidated putative securities class action against GreenSky, its directors and officers, as well as its underwriters, including Goldman Sachs, J.P.
 Morgan, Morgan Stanley, Citigroup Global Markets, Credit Suisse Securities.
 Plaintiffs allege that Defendants made false and misleading statements in GreenSky's Initial Public Offering (IPO) documents, in violation of the Securities Act of 1933.

 Defendant GreenSky, Inc. (NASDAQ: GSKY) is a financial technology company, based in Atlanta, Georgia, and incorporated in Delaware.
 GreenSky operates an online platform that enables creditors to process loan applications at the point of sale.
 More than 10,000 businesses are active users of GreenSky’s platform.